joviyal-arun/Flask/README.md

 :basecamp:
   Image uploading using Flask

-**How to run the code avaliable in each folder and follow the running procedure**
+**How to run the code that procedure avaliable in each folder and follow the procedure**